AliRezaJoodi/AVR_Exercises/Buzzer/README.md

-## Create a Beeb Sound Using Buzzer
+## Create a Beeb Sound With Buzzer

 MCU:		ATmega32
 Frequency:   	8.000000 MHz